zhimiaoli/emby2podcasts/README.md

 # Intro

-Emby2podcasts convert your emby audiobook alumn into a podcast compatible xml file,so you can your favoriate podcast app to enjoy your audiobook collection.
+Emby2podcasts convert your emby audiobook into a podcast compatible xml file,so you can use your favoriate podcast app to enjoy your audiobook collection.

 ## Features